|

 Become More Active

-When you lose the alcohol, you may find yourself more active.
+When you stop drinking alcohol, you may find yourself more active.
 Many people are sedentary when drinking, and it takes up numerous hours at a time.

-When you get rid of it, though, you open the door for new activities.
-Try replacing drinking with activities that you like so you don’t feel as though you’re missing out.
+When you get rid of the habit, you open the door for new activities.
+Try replacing drinking with activities you like so you don’t feel you’re missing out.

 Improve Hydration